stanzin-curry/stanzin-curry/README.md

 · 🌱 I’m currently learning Javascript framework (React.js) and DSA.

+· 📽️ I'm currently working with "Ritesh Kumar Prajapati" on planning a startup.

 · 👯 I’m looking for new projects and new ideas, so feel free to hit me up for anything new.

 · 🎸 I'm also a huge fan of "John Mayer".